Iran tells airlines to pay debts or face grounding

 As a result, airlines have been forced to raise ticket prices.
 In November last year national carrier Iran Air nearly doubled prices to international destinations after facing soaring costs due to the slump in the value of the rial.

-Finding spare parts continues to be a challenge for carriers, which are prevented by sanctions from making purchases directly from manufacturers Boeing (BA.N) and Airbus EAD.PA.
+Finding spare parts continues to be a challenge for carriers, which are prevented by sanctions from making purchases directly from manufacturers Boeing and Airbus.
 (Reporting by Marcus George, Editing by William Maclean and Mark Potter)